-Note the angled kerbs.
+Note the shallow, angled kerbs.
 I’m a big fan of these.
 If you’re using a wheelchair or pushing a pram, they’re easier to roll across.
 If you’re riding a bike, running into them will cause you no harm.
 They’re often called ‘forgiving kerbs’ (and known as ‘splay kerbs’ to those in the trade) and they’re a tiny change which makes a big difference.
 (One of the major flaws of the Torrington cyclepath in central London is the high, straight kerbs which mean that you must ride well away from the edge.
-Making these into 45º kerbs would enable the full width of the path to be used… but that’s another post!)
+Making these into shallow, 45º kerbs would enable the full width of the path to be used… but that’s another post!)

 But that’s just version one.
 The bus stop island is too narrow for my liking, but because we’ve moved the bus stop and ticket machine onto the island there’s now space on the pavement available to move the cyclepath across, so we can make the bus island wider:

 There’s no loss of space to pedestrians, as the cyclepath would run over where the bus stop is currently located (i.e. you can’t walk there anyway due to the bus stop, ticket machine and bin).
 In fact, add the footpath and the bus stop island together and there’s actually more space for people on foot because the part of the road which was previously covered in stripes of paint is now the bus island!

 TfL sees the light